Chronic Disease Clinic in Ifakara

 Improving awareness and clinical skills

-The One Stop Clinic has successfully improved the awareness and clinical skills of health workers involved in Prevention of Mother-To-Child Transmission of HIV (PMTCT) and Pediatric HIV.
-Over 100 health workers, distric authorities and representatives of USAID in the Morogoro Region have been reached in 2014 and 2015.
-The One Stop Clinic has developed tools to guide and facilitate health workers in the management of pregnant women, mothers and children living with HIV.
+The One Stop Clinic has successfully improved the awareness and clinical skills of health workers involved in Prevention of Mother-To-Child Transmission of HIV (PMTCT) and Pediatric HIV by regular trainings within the district.
+Besides healthcare workers, collaboration with district authorities and representatives of USAID in the Morogoro Region are key of success.
+One Stop Clinic has developed tools to guide and facilitate management of HIV-infected pregnant women, mothers and children.

 Lower mother-to-child transmission of HIV